πŸ‘‹ I need your help (I really do)

 For instance:

-• 3/4 (Waltz Time): Three beats per measure, with a quarter note as one beat.
+• 3/4 time (Waltz Time): Three beats per measure, with a quarter note as one beat.

-• 6/8: Six beats in every measure, but the beat is divided into two, with an eighth note as one beat.
+• 6/8 time: Six beats in every measure, but the beat is divided into two, with an eighth note as one beat.
 This gives it a 'lilting' or 'swaying' feel.

 There's a lot more that goes into grasping rhythm in music, but now you know about some of the main building blocks.